oxidecomputer/windows-image-builder/DEVELOPMENT.md

 Setup.
 The screen stays blank for a few minutes." and the system never does anything else.
 Most likely what happened is the installer failed to read the setup information, and is stuck trying to go through the installer.
 This happened with driver issues in testing.
-Second, the install happens, reboots, but then you cant SSH or RDP into it.
-Then the nic driver may not be installed, you can use the serial console on Server editions to start a cmd, and see if there are any IPs.
+Second, the install happens and reboots, but nothing answers on SSH or RDP.
+The NIC driver is the likely culprit; on Server editions the serial console will start a `cmd`, which is enough to check whether the guest has an address at all.

 A finished cycle proves nothing on its own. **Check the artifact at each milestone, not the outcome at the end.**